jacdals97/MLops_emotions/README.md

 ├── README.md            <- The top-level README for developers using this project.
 │
 ├── data.dvc             <- Model versioning
 │
+├── pyproject.toml       <- Build system requirements
+│
 ├── requirements.txt     <- The requirements file for reproducing the analysis environment │
-└── requirements_dev.txt <- The requirements file for reproducing the analysis environment
+└── requirements_dev.txt <- The requirements file for unit tests on data and model coverage
 ```

 Created using [mlops_template](https://github.com/SkafteNicki/mlops_template) and [cookiecutter template](https://github.com/cookiecutter/cookiecutter) for getting